Professor, Department of Electrical and Computer Engineering

 Core Faculty, Translational Data Analytics Institute (TDAI)

-Dr. Yingbin Liang is currently a Professor at the Department of Electrical and Computer Engineering at the Ohio State University (OSU).
+Dr. Yingbin Liang is currently a Professor at the Department of Electrical and Computer Engineering at the Ohio State University (OSU), and a core faculty of the Ohio State Translational Data Analytics Institute (TDAI).
+She also serves as the Deputy Director of the AI-EDGE Institute at OSU.
 She received the Ph.D. degree in Electrical Engineering from the University of Illinois at Urbana-Champaign in 2005, and served on the faculty of University of Hawaii and Syracuse University before she joined OSU.
-Dr. Liang’s research interests include information theory, wireless communications, machine learning, optimization, and statistical signal processing.
+Dr. Liang’s research interests include machine learning, optimization, statistical signal processing, information theory, and wireless communications.
 Dr. Liang received the National Science Foundation CAREER Award in 2009, and the State of Hawaii Governor Innovation Award in 2009.
 Her paper received EURASIP Best Paper Award in 2014.
-She served as an Associate Editor for the Shannon Theory of the IEEE Transactions on Information Theory during 2013-2015.
+She is currently serving as an Associate Editor for IEEE Transactions on Information Theory.
+She is an IEEE fellow.

 2014 EURASIP Best Paper Award for the EURASIP Journal on Wireless Communications and Networking